-Dao House sits in a beautiful valley 7 miles from Estes Park, Colorado.
+Dao House Retreat Center sits in a beautiful valley 7 miles from Estes Park, Colorado.
 Our majestic views of Longs Peak at 14,250 ft. brings instant peace-of-mind and well-being.
 Join us for a personal retreat, a group or corporate retreat or a spectacular wedding up on our mountain with panoramic breath-taking views.
+View our Events Calendar to find adventure experiences, guest artists and guides, along with special events and festivals.

-Our mission is to offer hospitality based on wellbeing.
+Our mission is to offer hospitality based on wellbeing and adventure experiences.
 It's a Return to Simplicity.

 THE HISTORY OF DAO HOUSE